 Whenever possible, load scripts in the footer and try to load them as async resources, instead of synchronously loading in the site.
 The standard behavior (unless otherwise specified) would interrupt the HTML parsing while scripts are executing, hence increasing your page load time.

 There is a good reason for the default processing order.
 Some scripts may adjust your document by adding new containers or restyling everything to follow, which is why browsers are patient and want to avoid concurrency issues.

 If your script can be loaded without rushing, this would decrease the amount of time for loading your page.
 Here’s a sample guide from Google on asynchronous ad code insertion.
-Some of the caching plugins (or additional tools) allow for adjusting those on-the-fly, but best case scenario this is being done on a code level.
+Some of the caching plugins (or additional tools) allow for adjusting those on-the-fly, but the best case scenario is being done on a code level.